Loganv308/SphynxScraper/README.md

 CredentialManager.java

+// The Credentials.properties file will be created at your user.home.
+// For Windows, this would be "C:/users/<username>
+// For Linux, this would be "/home/<username>"
-// Variable at the top of this file will contain your designated path to the credentials file on your PC. private String PATH = "src\\main\\java\\com\\<username>\\credentials.properties";
+// The Credentials.properties file will contain the following:

-// Create a file if not already there called "credentials.properties", this will act as your config file for the program. try (FileInputStream input = new FileInputStream(PATH))

-// It should contain the following:

 email=<email>
 password=<password key>
 subject=<Email Subject>
 recipient=<Email Recipient(s)>

+// Fill this out.
+Then re-run the program and it'll start to run.

 ------------------------------------------------------------------------------------------------------------------------